Skip to development updates

 In this world, power isn’t cast.
 It’s daydreamed.

 As a Transcended, you shape reality the way dreams do — through thought, belief, and emotion.
 Channel your will through an ancient blade and wield four dangerous Dream Essences: Nightmare, Dissonance, Lucid and Liminal.
-Each one bends the Dreamscape in a different way — and each one takes something from you in return.
+Each one bends the Oneiron Expanse in a different way — and each one takes something from you in return.

 Explore surreal landscapes suspended in the void.
 Make impossible choices that define who you become — and what you’re willing to sacrifice to fight back against oblivion itself.